ckflight/IQ_Modulation_Simulations/README.md

 - Simulates Frequency Modulation using a chirp (linear frequency sweep)
 - Signal sweeps from low to high frequency over time
 - Not a digital modulation but included to show continuous frequency variation

+### Explanation:
+Frequency Modulation (FM) encodes information in the instantaneous frequency of the carrier.
+Here, a chirp signal linearly increases frequency over time, sweeping from a starting frequency to a higher frequency.
+Unlike phase shift keying, FM uses continuous frequency variation, making it a continuous modulation scheme.
+The complex baseband representation includes both I and Q components to capture instantaneous phase changes.

 ### Output:
 - Time-domain signal